kitttn/temptest/Firmware-Build.md

 cd nuttx
 ````

-Now you'll configure and build for APBridge 2 on the BDB 1B
+Now you'll configure and build for APBridge 2 on the BDB1B
 ````
 cd tools
 ./configure.sh bdb/apb2